Knowledge Base / Legal & NFA

 4. Wait for approval:

-- Paper Form 4 wait time: 8 to 14 months (avoid paper if possible)
+- Paper Form 4 wait time: several months (avoid paper if possible)

 - You can check status on the eForms portal